Table of Contents

 Click Add/Remove to Add the Prism manually to the GIS map.

-Give the Marker a name, select the projection and the Unit along with the Default Page to display when the marker is selected.
+Give the Marker a name, select the Project, the Unit, and the Default Page to display when the marker is selected.

 Chose an Icon for the Burst Data.